cardano-foundation/CIPs/CIP-1694/README.md

 extremely important decision can be agreed on by the community, through the on-chain governance mechanism that is being constructed.

+PV why escrow lovelace? what's the plan here?

 Alternatively, DReps could pay themselves through instances of the "Treasury withdrawal" governance action.
 Such an action would be auditable on-chain, and should reflect an off-chain agreement between DReps and delegators.

+PV this is also not very clear as a plan.
+DReps agree off-chain how much they should pay themsevles?

 <!---------------------------           DReps          ------------------------>
 <!---------------------------    Governance Actions    ------------------------>